The Clear Edge

 Market rate for her work: $10,000–$12,000.

-She tried increasing rates by 50% in one move.
-4 of 9 clients (44%) said no. She backed down.
-Stayed at $8K.
+She tried increasing rates by 50% in one move; 4 of 9 clients (44%) said no, so she backed down and stayed at $8K.

-The fear?
-Losing clients.
-The cost? $216K+ annually in missing revenue.
+The cost was $216K+ annually in missing revenue.

-The issue isn’t that you can’t raise rates.
-It’s those massive jumps (30-50%) that shock clients and trigger churn.
+The issue isn’t that you can’t raise rates; it’s that massive jumps of 30–50% shock clients and trigger churn.

 The protocol exists.
 Most founders don’t know it.

 Elena’s pattern repeats at every revenue stage.
-Founders underprice because they’re optimizing for today’s comfort, not tomorrow’s revenue.
+Founders underprice because they optimize for today’s comfort instead of tomorrow’s revenue.

-Most test pricing is random.
-Wrong.
-That creates chaos and churn.
-The protocol sequences changes, manages transitions, and keep 88-92% of clients.
-Surgical, not reactive.
+Most founders test pricing randomly, which creates chaos and churn.
+The protocol sequences changes, manages transitions, and keeps 88–92% of clients so price increases stay surgical instead of reactive.

 At $50K-$70K/month:

-What it looks like: You book calls with qualified prospects.
-They say yes immediately.
-No negotiation.
-No pushback.
-That’s a pricing signal you’re missing.
+• What it looks like: You book calls with qualified prospects, they say yes immediately, there’s no negotiation or pushback, and that “easy yes” pattern is a pricing signal you’re missing.

-Typical mistake: You think easy closes mean you’re good at sales.
-Actually, you’re underpriced.
-Buyers willing to pay $7K are getting a deal at $5K.
+• Typical mistake: You assume easy closes mean you’re good at sales, when in reality you’re underpriced and buyers willing to pay $7K are getting a deal at $5K.

 At $70K-$90K/month:

-What it looks like: Clients renew without hesitation.
-Referrals accept your rate immediately.
-You haven’t raised prices in 12-18 months.
-You’re working more hours at the same rate.
+• What it looks like: Clients renew without hesitation, referrals accept your rate immediately, you haven’t raised prices in 12–18 months, and you’re working more hours at the same rate.

 At $90K-$120K/month: